mnot/I-D/rfc5988bis/draft.md

 URI from the body's content is not applied.

 Consuming implementations can choose to ignore links with an anchor parameter.
-For example, the application in use may not allow the context IRI to be assigned to a different resource.
+For example, the application in use may not allow the link context to be assigned to a different resource.
 In such cases, the entire link is to be ignored; consuming implementations MUST NOT process the link without applying the anchor.

 <!-- probably need to revisit security considerations -->

-Note that depending on HTTP status code and response headers, the context IRI might be "anonymous" (i.e., no context IRI is available).
+Note that depending on HTTP status code and response headers, the link context might be "anonymous" (i.e., no link context is available).
 For instance, this is the case on a 404 response to a GET request.

 ## Relation Type